Skip to content

 4. Click Register

-5. Copy the generated agent token (shown only once)
+5. Copy the generated agent token.
+It is shown only once.

 Terminal window